Fiji Travel Tips That You Need to Know About!

 - The Guide to the Lomaiviti Group

 Don’t get us wrong; relaxing by the pool is not a bad way to spend your “Fiji Time”, but there’s so much more to Fiji that you’re not going to want to miss!
 Snorkelling with tropical fish, sharks and manta rays, stand-up paddleboarding, river excursions to Viti Levu’s rugged interior, experiencing authentic Pacific Island culture in Fijian villages, hikes to breathtaking waterfalls, relaxing massages or unwinding in mud pools and hot springs, a thrilling jet boat or ziplining adventures, and more awaits around the exciting islands of Fiji!
 Whether you want a relaxing holiday, an adventure trip, something exciting for the whole family, a romantic getaway, or to simply experience a different way of life, you’ll find activities to suit in Fiji.
-Check out our Activities page to see what amazing experiences you could be adding to your Fiji bucket list!
+Check out our Activities page or even our list of 101 Things to Do in Fiji to see what amazing experiences you could be adding to your Fiji bucket list!

 4. Fiji is Great for Kids